-Designed in the late 1960s, the De Beauvoir Estate in Hackney aimed to accommodate all needs with high-rise and mid-rise flats, as well as terraced houses like this one, centred around shops and communal areas.
+Designed in the late 1960s, the De Beauvoir Estate in Hackney aimed to accommodate all needs with high-rise and mid-rise flats, as well as terraced houses like this, centred around shops and communal areas.
 It was part of a long-running housing initiative which resulted in nearly 6.5 million council homes by the late 1970s.

 Objects to look out for